royabel/Top-Down-Networks/README.md

 This model enables:

 ### Counter-Hebbian Learning
-A biologically motivated learning algorithm.
-The Counter-Hebb update rule in comparison with the classical Hebb rule.
-Focusing on a single upstream synapse (outlined by a circle), connecting a pre-synaptic neuron with a post-synaptic neuron.
-Both rules update the synapse based on the activity of both associated neurons.
-However, the Counter-Hebb update rule, presented on the right, relies on the counterpart downstream (marked in orange) counter neurons which is connected via lateral connections instead of a back firing from the upstream.
+A biologically motivated learning mechanism.
+Similar to the classical Hebbian learning, the Counter-Hebb learning rule update the synapse based on the activity of the neurons connected to the synapse.
+However, the Counter-Hebb update rule, presented on the right, relies on the counterpart downstream (marked in orange) counter neurons which is connected via lateral connections instead of a back firing from the upstream neuron as in the classical Hebb rule (on the left).

 ![CH learning](/figs/update_rule.png)

 ### Multi-task Learning (MTL)
 The MTL algorithm offers dynamically learning task-dependent sub-networks for each task.
 The MTL algorithm comprises of two phases: a TD pass followed by a BU pass for prediction, and another TD pass for learning.
-The selected task provides input to the TD network via the task head $\Bar{H}_{\text{task}}$, and the activation propagates downward attention-guiding signals with ReLU non-linearity.
+The selected task provides input to the TD network, and the activation propagates downward attention-guiding signals with ReLU non-linearity.
 By applying ReLU, the task selectively activates a subset of neurons (i.e. non-zero values), composing a sub-network within the full network.
 The BU network then processes an input image using a composition of ReLU and GaLU.
-The GaLU function (denoted with dashed arrows) gates the BU hidden layers $h_i$ by their corresponding counter TD hidden layers $\bar{h}_i$.
+The GaLU function (denoted with dashed arrows) gates the BU hidden layers by their corresponding counter TD hidden layers.
 As a result, the BU computation is performed only on the selected sub-network.
-Lastly, the prediction head $H_{\text{pred}}$ generates a prediction based on the top-level BU hidden layer $h_L$.
-For learning, the same TD network is then reused to propagate prediction error signals, starting from the prediction head $\Bar{H}_{\text{pred}}$.
+Lastly, the prediction head generates a prediction based on the top-level BU hidden layer.
+For learning, the same TD network is then reused to propagate prediction error signals, starting from the prediction head.
 This computation is performed with GaLU exclusively (no ReLU), thereby permitting negative values.
-Finally, the 'Counter-Hebb' learning rule adjusts both networks' weights based on the activation values of their hidden layers $h_i$ and $\bar{h}_i$.
+Finally, the 'Counter-Hebb' learning rule adjusts both networks' weights based on the activation values of their hidden layers.
 Therefore, in contrast with standard models, the entire computation is carried out by neurons in the network, and no external computation is used for learning (e.g. Back-Propagation).
-Alternatively, the second phase can be replabed with standard BP under the constraints of sharing the BU and TD weights.
+Alternatively, the learning phase can be replabed with standard BP under the constraints of sharing the BU and TD weights.
 This yields an equivalent learning phase.

 ![MTL](/figs/MTL_schematic.png)